Skip to content

 ESR 42 mm/hr 28 mm/hr < 15 mm/hr

-"Your inflammatory markers are dropping," Dr. Chen said, clearly pleased.
+"Your inflammatory markers are dropping," Dr. Corposano said, clearly pleased.
 "Not normal yet, but moving in the right direction.
 This confirms that removing the exposure was the right call.
 Your body is starting to calm down."

 "How long until they're normal?"